gazebosim/sdf_tutorials/param_passing/proposal.md

-This proposal suggests extending the [composition behavior in SDFormat 1.7]( http://sdformat.org/tutorials?tut=composition#including-a-model) (i.e., using the `<include>` tag) to pass additional arguments to SDFormat files which will allow a user to send custom data into a model file and prevent model file duplication.
+This proposal suggests extending the [composition behavior in SDFormat 1.7]( http://sdformat.org/tutorials?tut=composition#including-a-model) (i.e., using the `<include>` tag) to pass additional arguments to SDFormat files which will allow a user to send custom data into a model file and reduce model the need for file duplication.

 **Background**